Monday 28 April

 12.20pm Navigating sustainability and compliance: the GC role in a changing supply chain sustainability landscape

-As corporate sustainability and supply chain due diligence become key focus areas for many businesses, GCs must navigate the evolving legal landscapes in the EU and the UK.
-This session explores the practical implications of compliance with the Corporate Sustainability Due Diligence Directive (CSDDD) in the EU, alongside the UK’s current regulatory framework.
-Our expert panel will discuss the challenges businesses face when embedding these requirements into their operations—ranging from supplier risk assessments, policies, procedures, and training, to contractual clauses and supplier codes of conduct.
-A key focus will be the impact on supplier contracts, highlighting issues like information rights and the complexities of engaging smaller suppliers who may not have the capacity to meet large-scale compliance demands.
+As corporate sustainability and supply chain due diligence become key focus areas for many businesses, general counsels must navigate the evolving legal landscapes both internationally and in the UK.
+This session will explore the challenges businesses face when embedding these requirements into their operations—ranging from supplier risk assessments, policies, procedures and training, to contractual clauses, supplier codes of conduct and audits.
+A key focus will be the impact on supplier contracts, highlighting issues such as information rights and the complexities of engaging smaller suppliers who may not have the capacity to meet large-scale compliance demands.
+As navigating the scale of global supply chains becomes more complex, we’ll discuss the importance of your business goals and strategy aligning with compliance procedures.
+We’ll debate the benefits of a risk-based approach compared to absolute compliance and consider the best fit for different organisations.
+Following our panel session, we’re hosting a roundtable discussion to explore these themes in more depth.

 Speakers

-Steven Webb, chair and ESG consultant, Ahead Partnership
+Steven Webb, Chair of Ahead Partnership and ESG consultant, Ahead Partnership

-Shiv Sibal, general counsel & company secretary, Marshalls Plc
+Shiv Sibal, chief legal officer and company secretary, Marshalls Plc

 1.10pm Lunch